 Active caspase 8 in control (CTRL) Jurkat cells (10e6/mL) or in cells after four hours exposure to 50 ng/mL anti-Fas Ab (αFas) (MBL), or pretreated one hour with 50 μM Z-VAD(OMe)-FMK (ab120487) followed by four hours with αFas.
 Background signal subtracted, duplicates; +/- SD.

-ab39700 has not yet been referenced specifically in any publications.
+ab39700 has been referenced in 16 publications.

 - Lulijwa R et al. Uncoupling Thermotolerance and Growth Performance in Chinook Salmon: Blood Biochemistry and Immune Capacity.
 Metabolites 11:N/A (2021).
 PubMed: 34436488